openreferral/specification/docs/hsds/api_reference.md

 #### Response details

-This API response will return the following JSON object:
+This API response will return a JSON object containing the following key/value pairs:

 * `version` (String) &ndash; HSDS version of this API
 * `profile` (URI) &ndash; URL of where the information on the HSDS profile of this API